-Many people look at FHA loans and conventional loans when they are thinking about buying a house.
+Many people look at FHA loans versus conventional loans when they are thinking about buying a house.
 Both types of mortgages have advantages and disadvantages.
 Read on to learn more about the benefits of FHA loans versus conventional loans, and decide which one is a better choice for you!

 What is an FHA loan?

 FHA loans are mortgages offered by private lenders and insured by the Federal Housing Administration (or “FHA”).
 This insurance is designed to help make homeownership more affordable for people with moderate incomes.

 Advantages of an FHA loan versus a conventional loan

 It can be easier to qualify for an FHA loan compared to a conventional loan.
 For example, some lenders may have more flexible credit score requirements.
 You can often make a down payment that's smaller with an FHA loan and the interest rates on FHA loans can be competitive with rates you might get on a conventional loan.

 It can be easier to refinance an FHA loan too.
 Homeowners who qualify may choose an FHA streamline refinance, which can have less paperwork and faster approvals.
 You can only use a streamline refinance to replace an existing FHA loan with a new FHA loan, however.
 You cannot use streamline refinancing to switch from an FHA to a conventional loan or to refinance a conventional loan.

 Our Eagle Eye Program looks for times when Freedom Mortgage customers might benefit from a streamline refinance.